 The Perme ICU Mobility Score is an ICU-specific tool that evaluates ambulation and mobility.
-Its high reliability among clinicians makes it useful.
-Assessment categories include mental status, potential mobility barriers, functional strength, bed mobility, transfers, gait, and endurance.
-Lower scores indicate that more assistance is needed to facilitate mobility.22
+Assessment categories include mental status, mobility barriers, functional strength, bed mobility, transfers, gait, and endurance.
+Lower scores indicate that more assistance is needed to facilitate mobility.30

--Metabolic panel including electrolytes, glucose, renal, and liver studies.
+- Metabolic panel including electrolytes, glucose, renal, and liver studies.31

 Supplemental assessment tools

-Two of the neuromuscular disorders most often diagnosed in critically ill patients are CIM, which affects skeletal muscles, and CIP, which affects peripheral nerves.
 In CIM, nerve conduction studies (NCS) demonstrate normal or near normal conduction velocities, normal sensory nerve action potentials (SNAPs), and normal or low amplitude compound muscle action potentials (CMAPs).
-Electroymyography (EMG) demonstrates low amplitude, frequent motor units and abnormal/ increased insertional activity.
+Electromyography (EMG) demonstrates low amplitude, frequent motor units and abnormal/ increased insertional activity.
 In CIP, NCS reveal normal or near normal conduction velocities, reduced SNAP amplitudes, and reduced CMAP amplitudes.
 EMG demonstrates fibrillations and positive sharp waves, consistent with widespread denervation.
-There is also often overlap between these disorders.3,7,16,17
+There is often overlap between these disorders.4,6,19,20

 Early prediction of outcomes

-Factors that are associated with poorer functional outcomes include neurological and cognitive impairments, severe mobility impairment, higher severity of critical illness, multiple active and ongoing medical co-morbidities, persistent sleep deprivation, and the lack of a support system.
-Protective factors have not yet been determined.3,18,23
+Factors associated with poor functional outcomes include neurological and cognitive impairments, severe mobility impairment, higher severity of critical illness, multiple active and ongoing medical comorbidities, persistent sleep deprivation, and lack of a support system.4,22,27

-The ICU environment, including levels of noise, natural light, and family involvement, should be explored.23
+The impact of many facets of the ICU environment, including levels of noise, natural light, and family involvement, are being explored.27,40

 Social role and support system

-It is important to maintain appropriate and timely dialogue with the patient, family, and critical care teams regarding the patient’s goals and preferences for care; the patient’s ability and willingness to participate in rehabilitation interventions; and expected functional outcomes.8,24
+Care teams must maintain appropriate and timely dialogue with the patient, family, and critical care teams regarding the patient’s goals and preferences, the patient’s ability and willingness to participate in rehabilitation interventions, and expected functional outcomes.13,28

 Available or current treatment guidelines

-Additional interventions aimed at preventing or minimizing functional decline involve optimizing the metabolic state.
-Hyperglycemia should be minimized using ICU intensive insulin therapy protocols.9 Nutrition and sleep should be optimized.14,23 Sepsis and multiple organ failure should be aggressively avoided and rapidly treated.9,11 The benefits and risks of high ventilator settings, deep sedation, and steroids should be carefully considered prior to their use.4
+Additional interventions aimed at preventing or minimizing ICUAW and functional decline involve optimizing the metabolic state, nutrition, sleep and insulin therapy protocols.14,15,27,32 The benefits and risks of high ventilator settings, deep sedation, muscle relaxants, and steroids should be carefully considered prior to their use.9

 At different disease states

-Early rehabilitation is also indicated for patients with specific diseases.
-For instance, the early initiation of therapies for acute stroke patients improves post-stroke recovery and overall outcomes.
-Similar findings have been demonstrated for patients in the critical care phases of burn, traumatic brain injury, and spinal cord injury.33,34
+Early rehabilitation is also indicated for patients with other specific diseases.
+For instance, the early initiation of therapies for acute stroke patients improves post-stroke recovery and overall outcomes.63 Similar findings have been demonstrated for patients in the critical care phases of burn, traumatic brain injury, and spinal cord injury.64,65

-After the ICU course is completed, patients continue therapy interventions to optimize overall function.
-Individualized, goal-focused rehabilitation programs progress throughout the hospital stay and next steps in care.1,2,19,26
+After the ICU course is completed, patients should continue therapy interventions to optimize overall function throughout the hospital stay and next steps in care.1,2,23,38

 Coordination of care